cajunc2/cajunc2.github.io/src/interis/index.md

 ---
 # {{ title }}

 Interis is my design for a Zilog Z80-based home computer.
-The design prioritizes flexibility and expandability.
+The design provides a usable base system, while allowing for nearly-unlimited expandability and flexibility.

 ### Features
 - Zilog Z80 processor at 7.4MHz